-Special Services Benefits are paid to National Insurance Institute beneficiaries age 18 years, 3 months old, who require significant assistance from another person in performing daily activities (such as dressing, eating, bathing, mobility in the home, and continence), or who need constant supervision to prevent them from posing a risk to their own lives or the lives of others.
+Special Services Benefits are paid to National Insurance Institute beneficiaries from age 18 years and 3 months old, who require significant assistance from another person in performing daily activities (such as dressing, eating, bathing, mobility in the home, and continence), or who need constant supervision to prevent them from posing a risk to their own lives or the lives of others.

 Who is eligible?

 - Those insured by the National Insurance Institute who meet all of the following conditions:

 1. Help or Care - they require assistance of another person in daily activities (dressing, eating, bathing, mobility and control in discharge), or they need constant supervision to prevent a life-threat to themselves or others.
 Recently added, one can reapply for an evaluation of the need for help of another person in the household-related activities.

 2. Age - Eligibility is from age 18.

 - Those insured who reach retirement age can file the claim fund no later than 1/2 year after retirement age.
 They will be eligible for the benefit, if a National Insurance Institute doctor determines that they were eligible for the period prior to their arrival at that age.

 - One whom is eligible for a pension when they reach retirement age will receive that pension after retirement age, as long as they continue to meet the eligibility criteria.